 In basketball and softball, only games against teams in the division would count in the conference standings, but teams were encouraged to schedule conference opponents from the other division.
 At the end of the season, inter-division games were played against teams from the other division as determined by the division standings.
 Games were played at the western sites for softball and eastern sites for basketball the first year and then switched.
 The conference also started championship events for golf, wrestling and track and field.

 During the 2018-19 basketball season, instead of playing inter-division games at each school, the conference hosted all 16 schools at the same location the same day in an event called the Grand River Conference Showcase.
 All 16 schools met at South Harrison on February 9, 2019.
 Seven games were played on the junior high court and nine games were played high school court including both boys and girls championship games.
 The schools would meet again on February 15, 2020 at King City with eight games on each court.
-The 2021 Showcase was cancelled due to COVID-19 and the games will be played at Eastern Division schools.
-The Showcase will return to a single location again in 2022.
+The 2021 Showcase was cancelled due to COVID-19 and the games were played at Eastern Division schools.
+The Showcase returned to a single location again in 2022 in Milan.

 On February 4, 2019, St. Joseph Christian announced that they would be forming a co-op with Northland Christian for football.
 As a result, St. Joseph Christian switched from 8-man to 11-man.
 However, after two seasons, they made the decision to end the co-op and return to 8-man for the 2021 season.

 On December 12, 2019, Braymer announced that they were leaving the Grand River Conference for the 2020-21 school year.
 The conference announced on October 23, 2020, that North Harrison would replace Braymer to bring the number of members back to 16.
-North Harrison will begin competition in the GRC starting in 2021-22 school year.
+North Harrison began competition in the GRC starting in the 2021-22 school year.